squaredup/introduction-to-squaredup-terraform/2 ExistingAwsDatasource/README.md

 ## Troubleshooting

 If issues arise during the initialization or application phases, check your configuration values for accuracy, ensure network connectivity, and refer to the Terraform logs for detailed error information.
+Including screenshots of common errors here can help in quickly resolving issues.